 The Observational Data Analysis group is analyzing both remote sensing and in-situ data to understand the scales of variability of sea-ice floes and the ocean dynamics in the boundary layer beneath sea ice.
-Individual sea-ice floes have been characterized in high-resolution optical satellite imagery through the development of an automated floe segmentation procedure.
+Individual sea-ice floes have been characterized in high and moderate-resolution optical satellite imagery through the development of automated floe tracking and segmentation procedures.
 The evolution of the sea-ice floe field is quantified in Beaufort Sea imagery, and interpreted in conjunction with in-situ measurements from the region, including Ice-Profiling Sonar records.
 Ocean dynamics as they relate to sea ice are examined using Ice-Tethered Profiler measurements of upper-ocean temperature and salinity.
 These observational analyses provide parameter constraints and validation of the modeling efforts across the other MURI teams.

 Data assimilation and UQ

 The Data assimilation and UQ team is currently focusing on two projects: 1) Data assimilation and 2) Uncertainty quantification (UQ) for coupled atmosphere, ocean and sea ice model.
 The data assimilation project aims at designing efficient and accurate filters to improve the state estimation of the atmosphere and ocean flow fields using the observed Lagrangian trajectories of the sea ice floes.
 Estimating model parameters and the associated statistics (e.g., sea ice thickness distribution) also belongs to the data assimilation framework.
 The goal of the UQ project is to explore the role of the atmosphere and ocean in affecting the sea ice dynamics and the associated prediction skill.
 It also aims at exploring the uncertainty and model error in various cheap and practically useful stochastic parameterizations.